athul-7735/green-global-initiative/README.md

 # Meetings

 ##
-	Stand-ups will occur on Every Monday to Wednesday from 9.30am to 11.30am during class and Monday to wedneeday from 3pm to 4pm using Automated bot.
+	Stand-ups will occur on Every Monday to Wednesday from 9.30am to 11.30am during class and Monday to Wednesday from 3pm to 4pm using Microsoft Teams.
 Two per week.
 	The order that people give their updates will be from High to low priorities.
 	Updates will be in the form: What I've done, Impediments, What I plan to do.
 	Sprint planning will occur on Monday every week.